The Great Train Robbery of 1855

 The discovery caused consternation in the railway world.
 How could the gold have been stolen in transit between London and Boulogne?
 How could security have been breached, and as it was found the safe had been opened with keys, and not broken into, how could the keys have been obtained?

 The above text is an extract from Chapter V 'Saward and Edward Agar: The Great Train Robbery of 1855' in James Townsend Saward, Criminal Barrister: The True Story of Jim the Penman by Jennifer Carnell.
-James Townsend Saward disposed of the gold from the robbery for Agar, and for the first time the book reveals their earlier working relationship, the bank robbery Saward and Agar had carried out, what Saward did with the gold and what became of Saward and the rest of the train robbers after they were convicted.
+James Townsend Saward disposed of the gold from the robbery for Agar, and for the first time the book reveals their earlier working relationship in the criminal underworld of Victorian London, the bank robbery Saward and Agar had carried out, what Saward did with the gold and what became of Saward and the rest of the train robbers after they were convicted.
 The author, Jennifer Carnell, is a great-great-great-great granddaughter of James Townsend Saward.

 Copyright © 2005 - 2014, The Sensation Press, All